-If technical issues begin with your AC unit, the question always arises – how much DIY can you attempt, and when should you call your HVAC repair technician?
+If technical issues begin with your AC unit, the question always arises – how much DIY can you attempt, and when should you call your ac repair technician?

 The reality is, that with today’s systems – apart from general and basic maintenance – the innovation and development of HVAC appliances calls for qualified servicemen to carry out repairs; this is for the homeowner’s safety, and to ensure the warranty remains intact.